Kayala47/SDEV-KEKW/rolling_module_4a/README.md

 as rolling.py in your python interpreter.

 USING COMPONENT:
-Normally, methods will be called by the bot in bot.py and bot_interface.py.
+Normally, methods will be called by the bot in bot_interface.py.
 However, if you want to test individual components, in main(), add
 any of the following user-facing methods to be executed and printed: